 Following a traumatic injury, some discomfort is expected.
 The pain can be mild to severe.
 Over time, the pain symptoms can change and will vary from patient to patient.

 Most commonly, pain, swelling, redness, noticeable changes in skin temperature, and hypersensitivity (particularly to cold and touch) are the initial symptoms of post-traumatic pain.
-Patients often describe post-traumatic pain as “burning,” “an unpleasant tingling,” or “numbness,” which are symptoms that resemble other nerve pain conditions like shingles.
+In addition, patients often describe post-traumatic pain as “burning,” “an unpleasant tingling,” or “numbness,” which are symptoms that resemble other nerve pain conditions like shingles.

 Some of the more common symptoms of post-traumatic pain include: